Grant Robertson: University of Otago vice-chancellor

+In November 2024, Robertson announced that he would personally be funding seven scholarships, worth NZ$7,000 annually, as a supplement to first-year Otago students, who had been awarded an Otago equity scholarship and qualify for financial support.
+In mid-August 2025, Robertson apologised for not properly informing staff and students about planned cutbacks to the University's doctoral scholarships programme, which affected the July and November scholarship application rounds.

 Personal life

-Robertson lives in Northland, Wellington, with his partner Alf, whom he met through playing rugby together for the Wellington-based Krazy Knights, New Zealand's first gay rugby team.
+Robertson lives in the suburb of Northland, in Wellington City, with his partner Alf Kaiwai, whom he met through playing rugby together for the Wellington-based Krazy Knights, New Zealand's first gay rugby team.
 After 10 years in a relationship, they held a civil union ceremony in January 2009.

-In his maiden statement (given on 9 December 2008), Robertson alluded to his sexuality as a part, but not the whole, of his identity:
+Robertson was among New Zealand's first prominent gay politicians, and drew media focus as the country's first openly gay deputy prime minister.
+In his maiden statement, given on 9 December 2008, Robertson alluded to his sexuality as a part, but not the whole, of his identity:

 In a 2012 interview with Guyon Espiner, he hit out at the suggestion that being gay could prevent him from understanding the concerns of ordinary New Zealanders: